Cherry Vann: Ordained ministry

 Vann was ordained in the Church of England, being made deacon at Petertide 1989 (2 July) by Christopher Mayfield, Bishop of Manchester, at Manchester Cathedral.
 She was parish deacon at St Michael's Church, Flixton, from 1989 to 1992 and St Peter's Church, Bolton, from 1992 to 1994.
-On 23 April 1994, she was one of the first five women to be ordained to the priesthood in Diocese of Manchester during a service held at her church (i.e. St Peter's Church, Bolton) led by David Bonser, Bishop of Bolton.
+On 23 April 1994, she was one of the first five women to be ordained to the priesthood in the Diocese of Manchester during a service held at her church (i.e. St Peter's Church, Bolton) led by David Bonser, Bishop of Bolton.
 This was the first year that women were ordained to the priesthood in the Church of England.
 She remained there, from 1994 to 1998, as an assistant curate.
 Additionally, she was a chaplain at the Bolton Institute of Higher Education from 1992 to 1998.

 From 1998 to 2004, Vann was chaplain for deaf people in Manchester, and a part-time team vicar of the East Farnworth and Kearsley team ministry.
 She was then the incumbent of the team ministry, as team rector, from 2004 to 2008.
 She was also area dean of Farnworth from 2005 to 2008.
 In 2007, she became an honorary canon of Manchester Cathedral.

 In May 2008, Venn was announced as the next Archdeacon of Rochdale.
 In September 2008, she took up the appointment, having been installed as archdeacon during a service at Manchester Cathedral.
 She was the first woman to become a senior priest (either an archdeacon or a dean) in the Diocese of Manchester.

 In February 2013, Vann was elected prolocutor of the Lower House of the Convocation of York.
 As such, she was also an ex-officio member of the Archbishops' Council.
 In January 2016, she was re-elected, having stood unopposed.